-15. Read the passage given below and answer the questions that follow.
-10
+15. Read the passage given below and answer the questions that follow.10

-India has astonishing diversity, perhaps more than any other country in the world.
+- 1. India has astonishing diversity, perhaps more than any other country in the world.
 Ensuring democracy in the country, therefore, is a major challenge.
 There are numerous ethnicities in India, and each have their own social customs and traditions.
 For example, the Khasis of Meghalaya have a matriarchal society.
 The Nagas are a collective of different tribes, and each tribe has their own set of rules and social codes.
 It becomes difficult to apply the same standard of laws and governance to all these communities.
-However, while India is divided into different ethnic groups, it is also true that Indians are quite comfortable with more than one identity - they can be as proud of their national identity as their regional heritage.

-- 2. In this respect, the Constitution of India has played a major role.
+However, while India is divided into different ethnic groups, it is also true that Indians are quite comfortable with more than one identity - they can be as proud of their national identity as their regional heritage. - 2.
+In this respect, the Constitution of India has played a major role.
 It has ensured rights and liberties to all Indians so that no community, however small, feels alienated.

 The Constitution guarantees the right to equality and opportunity, and has abolished untouchability.
 Children of all castes, faiths and communities can be found sitting in the same classroom, reading the same textbooks and sharing the same meals.
 Dr B R Ambedkar is the Father of Indian Constitution.
 As a child, he was made to sit outside his classroom because he belonged to a low caste.
-When he was given the responsibility to draft the Constitution, he ensured that discrimination, on whatever basis, would never be encouraged and would never find a place in any policy that India adopts. - 3.
-Historically, many classes and communities have suffered injustices in India.
+When he was given the responsibility to draft the Constitution, he ensured that discrimination, on whatever basis, would never be encouraged and would never find a place in any policy that India adopts.

+- 3. Historically, many classes and communities have suffered injustices in India.
 Reservation of seats in jobs and education is one way in which the government has sought to uplift them.
 Through this provision, backward communities can be helped to join the mainstream and prosper. - 4.
 However, a lot still remains to be done.
 Ageold prejudices still exist in our society which lead to discrimination.
-It is important for Indians to overcome these prejudices and move forward, so that the diversity of India becomes a cause for celebration and not the basis for disharmony. - It is heartening to note that the most visible group in India today is the middle class.
+It is important for Indians to overcome these prejudices and move forward, so that the diversity of India becomes a cause for celebration and not the basis for disharmony. - 5.
+It is heartening to note that the most visible group in India today is the middle class.
 It has the largest number of educated and employable people, and the economy of the country relies heavily on them.
 It is also the group which has the most diverse mix of castes, races and religions.

-15.1 On the basis of your understanding of the passage, answer the following questions.10
+15.1 On the basis of your understanding of the passage, answer the following questions.

-(a) A matriarchal family has as its head the
+- (a) A matriarchal family has as its head the

-(i) eldest male.
+- (i) eldest male.

-(ii) earning member.
+- (ii) eldest female.

-(iv) youngest member.

-Ans. (ii) eldest female.
+- (iii) earning member. (iv) youngest member. - Ans. (ii) eldest female.

-- (b) Why is ensuring democracy in India a challenge? - (i) Because India is an extremely populous country. - (ii) Because there are different laws for different communities. - (iii) Because of India's vast diversity of different groups. - (iv) Because tribes have their own set of rules and regulations. - Ans. (iii) Because of India's vast diversity of different groups. - (c) Complete the following with a phrase.Indians are as proud of their Indian identity as they are about - Ans. their regional heritage/regional identity. - (d) Infer a reason for the following, based on information in paragraph 2.
+- (b) Why is ensuring democracy in India a challenge? - (i) Because India is an extremely populous country. - (ii) Because there are different laws for different communities. - (iii) Because of India's vast diversity of different social groups. - (iv) Because tribes have their own set of rules and regulations.

+Ans. (iii) Because of India's vast diversity of different social groups.

+- (c) Complete the following with a phrase.